-- \ Are implemented due to the following: - Ongoing challenges completing training and/or certification for team members - Failing to submit required documentation in a timely manner (see timelines above) - Ongoing staff turnover - Lack of fidelity to the model - Lack of incorporation of IS feedback over 90 days (e.g. coach observation tool, audit, etc.) - o Unfavorable audit/site review findings - o A pattern of unsuccessful discharges/higher level of placements - Plans are created with the specific site (coach, program manager, clinical director), IS, and any other persons agreed upon by site and IS - \ Plans are reviewed every 30 days for updates, progress, and barriers - \ Typical timeline for a corrective action plan is 90 days
+- Are implemented due to the following: - o Ongoing challenges completing training and/or credentialing for team members - o Failing to submit required documentation in a timely manner (see timelines above) - Failing to collect and submit required quality improvement forms/data collection assigned by NC HFWTP - Ongoing staff turnover - Lack of fidelity to the model - Lack of incorporation of IS feedback over 90 days (e.g. coach observation tool, audit, etc.) - Consistent unfavorable audit/site review findings - A pattern of unsuccessful discharges/higher level of placements - Plans are created with the specific site (coach, program manager, clinical director), IS, and any other persons agreed upon by site and IS - Plans are reviewed every 30 days for updates, progress, and barriers - Typical timeline for a corrective action plan is 90 days